-Solana is a decentralised blockchain that serves as a great foundation for building DApps, characterised by scalability, security and user-friendliness.
-The scalability provided by Solana is achieved by combining the Proof of Stake and Proof of History consensus mechanisms.
+Solana is a decentralised blockchain that serves as a foundation for building dApps, characterised by scalability, security, and user-friendliness.

-Solana claims to be the blockchain with the best speed and fastest-growing crypto ecosystem, supporting thousands of DeFi, NFT, and Web3 projects.
+Solana claims to be the blockchain with unmatched speed and a rapidly expanding crypto ecosystem, supporting thousands of DeFi , NFT , and Web3 projects .
+Furthermore, a variety of tokens can be issued on the Solana blockchain.

 In brief

-- Solana is a blockchain for hosting scalable and decentralised applications
+• Solana is a blockchain optimised for hosting scalable and decentralised applications.

-- Without sacrificing decentralisation, Solana can support up to 50,000 transactions per second.
+• Without compromising decentralisation, Solana can achieve up to 65,000 transactions per second.

 Who created SOL?